 Join us at 11:00 am on Sunday mornings.
-Our service is led by our minister and involves a choir which is ably led by our organist and lasts about an hour and seeks to combine the contemporary with the traditional and broadly speaking follows the pattern of a traditional Church of Scotland service; tea, coffee and lunch are served in the Upper Hall afterwards.
-There is a crèche for babies and toddlers and children aged 3 years upwards will be made very welcome in our Sunday School.
+Our service broadly speaking follows the pattern of a traditional Church of Scotland service and is led by our minister; it lasts about an hour.
+An organist leads the singing of both contemporary and traditional hymns.
+Tea, coffee and lunch are served in the Upper Hall afterwards.
+There is a crèche for babies and toddlers, and children aged 3 years upwards will be made very welcome in our Sunday School.

 If you are visiting us for the first time, why not look at our Frequently Asked Questions to help you know what to expect.
 We look forward to seeing you!

 The church has an important role to play in helping you to mark important milestones in life such as baptisms, weddings and funerals.
 If you would like to discuss holding a wedding or funeral service in our church, or having someone baptised during one of our services, please get in touch to arrange an appointment with the minister.

 Baptism is sacred – what we call a sacrament of the church – by which a child is brought into the community of the church.
 It is a type of spiritual birth.
 Baptism involves the parents taking vows which ask for their commitment to the spiritual upbringing and well-being of their child/children.
 Adults can also be baptised if they have not been already.
 This would happen after a course of instruction.
 If you have any questions about this please do not hesitate to get in touch.

 Since 2003, the Church of Scotland has provided orders for the thanksgiving for, and blessing of, a child.
 The blessing ceremony takes place at morning worship following the same pattern as that for Baptism, except the wording and promises are different, and no water is used.
 Nothing is required of the parents in either commitment or belief.
 The Church of Scotland has produced a guide on the blessing of a child which includes more information.